-In line with the Council's desire to protect town centre retailing, the majority of out of centre retailers sell bulky goods.
-The four clothing stores include Next, Matalan, Brantano and Mamas & Papas, the latter of which sells baby clothes but also larger items such as cots, prams and pushchairs.
-The variety stores are Argos, which also has a town centre outlet but sells bulky goods such as flat pack furniture amongst non-bulky goods, and the B&M Homestore at Euro Retail Park which sells a wide variety of goods including some flat-pack furniture items.
+In line with the Council's desire to protect town centre retailing, the majority of out of centre retailers sell bulky goods, although there are some exceptions.
+The three clothing stores include Next, Matalan and Brantano.

+The variety stores include Argos, which also has a town centre outlet but sells bulky goods such as flat pack furniture amongst non-bulky goods, and the B&M Homestore at Euro Retail Park which sells a variety of furniture and household goods.